 For more information, contact the Office of Minority Education at 617-253-5010 or visit http://ome.mit.edu/programs-services/interphase-edge-empowering-discovery-gateway-excellence/.

-The Edgerton Center offers an ever-widening variety of courses for both undergraduate and graduate students, and provides resources and opportunities for students to pursue hands-on projects, UROPs, and other activities.
+The Edgerton Center offers a wide variety of courses for both undergraduate and graduate students, and provides resources and opportunities for students to pursue hands-on projects, UROPs, and other activities.

-Named for Professor Harold Edgerton, whose high-speed photography legacy lives on with the Strobe Alley exhibition of Edgerton photographs, the center can provide a workplace, test equipment, access to the Student Machine Shop, or simply advice and encouragement.
+Named for Professor Harold Edgerton, whose high-speed photography legacy lives on with the Strobe Alley exhibition of Edgerton photographs, the center can provide students with a workplace, a place to test equipment, access to the Student Machine Shop, or simply advice and encouragement.
 The laboratory, classroom, and studio are located in Strobe Alley on the fourth floor of Building 4.
 For more information on using facilities, contact Jim Bales at firstname.lastname@example.org or Amy Fitzgerald at email@example.com.

 The Student Shop is located in Room 44-023 and offers regular training sessions for use of CNC mills, lathes, a 3D printer, and more.
 Contact manager Mark Belanger at firstname.lastname@example.org for access and training.

-Subjects offered include introductory electronics, digital photography, and classes in international development (see D-Lab classes below).
+Subjects offered include introductory electronics, digital photography, and classes in international development (D-Lab classes).
 In addition, Doc Edgerton's Strobe Project Laboratory is taught each term by assistant director Jim Bales.
-A listing of the subjects offered can be found at http://web.mit.edu/Edgerton/www/Courses.html.
+A listing of the subjects offered can be found at http://edgerton.mit.edu/academics/.

-International development is a growing area of interest for students and faculty, and is a key part of MIT's goal of advancing global education.
-The International Development Initiative (IDI) contributes to the vibrant international development ecosystem at MIT.
-IDI aims to serve the MIT community through four core functions: programs, mentoring, get involved, and networking.
+International development is a potent area of interest for students and faculty, and is a key part of MIT's goal of advancing global education.

-D-Lab is a program that fosters the development of appropriate technologies and sustainable solutions within the framework of international development.
-There are currently several different academic offerings that make up the suite of D-Lab classes, falling into the broad categories of development, design, and dissemination.
-For more information about D-Lab, visit http://d-lab.mit.edu/ or contact Elisha Clark at email@example.com, or call 617-324-4887.
+D-Lab (http://d-lab.mit.edu/) is a program that fosters the development of appropriate technologies and sustainable solutions within the framework of courses and field trips.
+There are several academic offerings that make up the suite of D-Lab classes, falling into the broad categories of development, design, and dissemination.
+For more information about D-Lab, visit http://d-lab.mit.edu/ or contact Elisha Clark at firstname.lastname@example.org, or call 617-324-4887.

 The Edgerton Center Outreach Program gives MIT students an on-campus opportunity to teach engineering and science to 4th through 8th graders from area schools.
 Topics include mechanical engineering, circuits, optics, biology, and more.
 Contact Amy Fitzgerald at email@example.com or 617-253-7931 to become involved.